alexamies/buddhist-dictionary/web/corpus/lalitavistara-scroll2-taisho.md

 End marker: 「時三萬二千梵志

-Notes: This passage describes Brahmā and deities making offerings to the newly born bodhisattva.
+Summary: This passage describes Brahmā and deities making offerings to the newly born bodhisattva.

+Notes: This passage is included in a collection of texts about the birth of the Buddha and spread of Buddhism in China compiled by Venerable Jue Wei of Fo Guang Shan.
+See the book <em>Parading the Buddha</em> by  Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
+Also see

+[Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")